team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 });
 ```

 > **Leela**: There.
+By adding something we call a "negation test", we forced the production code to make little bit more sense by writing these tests that describe what is not supposed to happen.
+This is a larger topic, but perhaps we'll cover it somewhere else more in detail.
+>
-By adding something we call a "negation test", we forced the production code to make little bit more sense by writing a test.
-As a practice, this "evil pairing -mentality" produces code that is very robust for the sake of refactoring, and also helps programmers hone their TDD-mojo a little bit.
+> Additionally, as a practice, the "evil pairing -mentality" produces code that is very robust for the sake of refactoring, and also helps programmers hone their TDD-mojo a little bit.
 >
 > But however important this may be, it is slightly off-course.
 What is relevant is that asyncFn supports evil pairing as line of thinking.
 Motor on?